ABMI-software/Robot5A-TB/README.md

   - `logs_processed/`: Contains averaged results and PDFs generated from logged data.

 - **Commands File:**
-  - `commands.txt`: Predefined list of motion or control commands sent to the chariot during tests.
+  - `commands.txt`: Predefined list of control commands (in MM) sent to the chariot during tests.

 #### **Usage:**